What sets REALTORS® apart from non-member licensed real estate professionals is their voluntary adherence to a strict Code of Ethics.

 But even with the best of intentions, sometimes disagreements occur between REALTOR® members and their clients, or even sometimes between REALTORS®.

 Boards and Associations of REALTORS® are responsible for enforcing the REALTORS® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to those imposed by law or regulation and which apply only to real estate professionals who choose to become REALTORS®.

 Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
-If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
+If you have a problem with a real estate professional, you may want to speak with them or with the managing broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.

-If, after discussing matters with your real estate professional or a principal broker in that firm, you are still not satisfied, you may want to contact the local Board or Association of REALTORS®.
-In addition to processing formal ethics complaints against its REALTOR® members, the Boards and Associations offer informal dispute resolving processes (e.g. ombudsmen, mediation, etc.).
+If, after discussing matters with your real estate professional or the managing broker in that firm, you are still not satisfied, you may want to contact the local Board or Association of REALTORS®.
+In addition to processing formal ethics complaints against its REALTOR® members, the Boards and Associations offer informal dispute resolution processes (e.g. ombudsmen, mediation, etc.).
 Often, parties are more satisfied with informal dispute resolution processes, as they are quicker, less costly, and often help repair damaged relationships.

 If you are unable to resolve the concern, you may consider using the services of an Ombudsman.

 An Ombudsman will try to informally resolve your concern.
 Often concerns can be resolved with the assistance of a neutral party.
 Answers to frequently asked questions about the Ombudsman Program can be found at Ombudsman FAQ.
 If you choose to go this route, please contact us at email@example.com.
 An Ombudsman will respond to you within 24-48 hours depending on their schedule.